DenverBotanicGardens/DS_RarePlant/README.md

       (7) Individuals are independently observed

 ## 2 | Addressing violations to (5) uniform density in relation to the transects
-<b> DensityGradient_Patchy </b> : Estimating the bias caused by a density gradient and patchy distribution common to plant populations
+*DensityGradient_Patchy* : Estimating the bias caused by a density gradient and patchy distribution common to plant populations

 ## 3 | Addressing violations to (1) perfect detection at distance zero, (5) patchy distribution of plants, and (7) independently observing individuals.
-<b> MRDS_plants </b> : Tested a crossed design to allow for double observations.
+*MRDS_plants* : Tested a crossed design to allow for double observations.
 Plants are marked by mapping their location.